 - Any person to install, sell, offer for sale, or advertise any used, recycled, or salvaged catalytic converter in Colorado pursuant to the requirements of California Code of Regulations, Title 13, Section 2222 (h) and (i).

-The table below summarizes the types of catalysts that can currently (2020) be used, and what options will be available once the regulatory changes take effect on January 1, 2021:
+The following table summarizes the types of catalysts and options that are available once these regulatory changes took effect on January 1, 2021:

 |New original equipment (OEM) converters